Workmen's huts

-The workmen from Deir el-Medina were working throughout the whole year, in summer as
+The workmen from Deir el-Medina worked throughout the year, in the hot summer as well as

-well as in winter.
-The working week consisted of 9 working days ; the 10th, 20th and
+winter.
+The working week consisted of 8 working days, with days of rest on the 9th and 10th day.

-10 days each).
-Apart from these rest days, the workforce often had time off to
+have taken longer weekends of three-days.
+Apart from these free days, the workforce often had

-celebrate festivals of the principal gods.
-The festival usually stretched over several
+time off to celebrate the festivals of the principal gods.
+These would usually stretch over several

 consecutive days.